How to apply

 Some of the factors that are considered under the existing requirement to be a genuine applicant for entry and study as a student include: English language proficiency; financial capacity; age requirements; and intention to comply with visa conditions.
 Please visit the Department of Immigration and Border Protection for further information.

-Our admissions team will consider all your application information and make an assessment as to whether we feel the requirements are met in your particular case.
+Our admissions team will consider all your application information and make an assessment as to whether the requirements are met in your particular case.

 Paper application form

-If you are unable to apply online, you can download our International Student Application form and email to email@example.com.
+If you are unable to apply online, you can download our International Student Application form and email to the admissions team.

 - Online (Distance Education) Application Form (PDF 101 KB)